 Alternates with Physical Education 306.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 310. SAFETY EDUCATION AND FIRST AID.

 Methods and materials for the teaching of safety through such projects as safety patrols, driving instruction, and first aid.
 A study is made of the nature and causes of accidents in the daily living of the school child with emphasis upon the prevention and emergency care of injuries incident to physical activities and athletics.